shawnbarton/jdupes-sidecar/README.md

 - **Directory Order Preservation**: Uses `--param-order` with `jdupes` to consider the order of directories provided when deciding which duplicate file to keep.
 - **Sidecar Files**: Creates a `.dupes` sidecar file alongside the surviving file, listing the full paths of the deleted duplicates.
+- **Sidecar Merging**: Merges existing sidecar files from deleted duplicates into the surviving file's sidecar file (default behavior).
+- **Sidecar Deletion**: Deletes the sidecar files of deleted duplicates after merging them (default behavior, can be disabled with `--no-delete-duplicate-sidecar`).
 - **Dry Run Mode**: Allows you to preview actions without deleting files or creating sidecar files.
 - **Verbosity Levels**: Adjustable verbosity to control the amount of output.
 - **Progress Display**: Shows real-time progress from `jdupes` and progress bars for processing duplicates.
 - **Customizable `jdupes` Options**: Specify custom paths for `jdupes` binary and hash database.
+- **Merge/Do Not Merge Existing Sidecars**: Choose whether to merge existing sidecar files of duplicate files with the surviving file's sidecar (can be disabled with `--no-merge-existing-sidecars`).

 ## Prerequisites